-So, it is more than clear that you need to take precautionary steps if you want both of them in your space.
+So, it is more than clear that you need to take precautionary steps if you want both Kalanchoe and cats in your space.
+Thus, continue reading.

 Is Kalanchoe Toxic to Cats?

 Kalanchoe can be the best option if you adore tiny clusters of bright flowers, but it might not be a good choice if you have cats.

 Moreover, the plant’s toxicity increases during spring and summer when it blooms, as the flowers of Kalanchoe are more toxic to cats than other parts.